 Here is a long-promised follow-up to my post about the Board Game Expo event I attended!
 Here are some Pandemic strategy tips that make the game a bit more manageable:

 The drain for your actions in each turn is travel.
 Using any and all methods to get to and from locations in the least actions is critical in order to get the cubes off the board.
-It also prevent backlog with the hand being added to each turn.
+It also prevents backlog from your hand being added to on each turn.
 Here are a few thoughts on reducing your travel:

 - Build Research centres in really well connected cities!
 It also doubles as a travel hub, so if you can get as many of those centres built, it’ll cut travel times, and card usage drastically.

 - Obvious one, but remember the earth is round – you can travel from America to Asia, and vice versa.

 - Use the actions at your disposal to travel, but make them count.
 Don’t go discarding a city card to fly to a city 2 actions away, but if you need to go to somewhere on the other end of the board… or it’s crunch time with the bottom of the deck fast approaching, these card actions are a life-saver.

 - Use the airlift event for an important journey, or one that will have an impact on at least the next five or so turns.
 The best time to get airlift would be when you get the cure for a disease, and can ferry someone straight to the centre and the game ends in their turn.

 - Don’t forget airlift and any event cards do not count as actions – you can lift yourself or any other player anywhere on the board and it doesn’t have to be anyone’s turn.
 Moving a medic during the infection stage can save a game.